kfaizi/kfaizi.github.io/index.md

             <tr style="padding:0px">
               <td style="width:63%;vertical-align:top">
                 <p>
-                  Hi, I'm Kian!
-I'm interested in how life works — and how we can engineer it to make the world a better place.
+                  hi, i'm kian! i'm interested in how life works — and how we can engineer it to make the world a better place.
                 </p>
                 <p>
-                  I'm a PhD student at Caltech in the systems biology program.
-I was briefly on sabbatical at Harvard as an inaugural <a href="https://www.newscience.org" target="_blank" rel="noreferrer noopener">New Science</a> summer fellow.
+                  i'm a phd student at caltech in the systems biology program. i was briefly on sabbatical at harvard as an inaugural <a href="https://www.newscience.org" target="_blank" rel="noreferrer noopener">new science</a> summer fellow.
                 </p>
                 <p>
-                  <highlight>If it sounds like our interests align, <a href="mailto:kian@caltech.edu">say hi</a>!</highlight> I'm always excited to talk science with new people.
-You can also find me on <a href="https://www.twitter.com/kianfaizi/" target="_blank" rel="noreferrer noopener">Twitter</a> and <a href="https://www.github.com/kfaizi/" target="_blank" rel="noreferrer noopener">GitHub</a>.
+                  <highlight>if it sounds like our interests align, <a href="mailto:kian@caltech.edu">say hi</a>!</highlight> i'm always excited to talk science with new people. you can also find me on <a href="https://www.twitter.com/kianfaizi/" target="_blank" rel="noreferrer noopener">twitter</a> and <a href="https://www.github.com/kfaizi/" target="_blank" rel="noreferrer noopener">github</a>.
                 </p>
               </td>
               <td style="max-width:30%;vertical-align:text-top;padding-left:3%">